Collard greens are part of the cruciferous vegetable family. They contain nutrients that can play an important role in a healthful diet.

 Healthy skin and hair

-Collard greens can benefit the skin because of a high vitamin A content.
-Vitamin A is needed for sebum production, and this keeps hair moisturized.
+Collard greens have a high vitamin A content.
+Vitamin A is necessary for sebum production, and this keeps hair moisturized.

 Sleep and mood